LuigiPagani/POD-Galerkin-and-POD-NN-for-Parabolic-PDEs/README.md

 ## Features
 - **Stokes' Equations Solver:** Solves the Stokes' equations to determine the fluid dynamics affected by turbines.
 - **Convection-Diffusion Solver:** Simulates the spread of a chemical pollutant using the fluid velocities obtained from the Stokes' solver.
-- **Reduced Basis Method:** Implements the POD-Galerkin scheme to reduce computational overhead while maintaining accuracy.
+- **Reduced Basis Method:** Implements the POD-Galerkin scheme to reduce computational overhead while maintaining accuracy, and perfotming the time stepping in the reduced basis space.
 - **Performance Analysis:** Evaluates the efficiency and accuracy of the reduced model compared to the full-order model (FOM).